 1666 1st Ave N, Fargo | (701) 532-0506

-The Boiler Room is another great option with their extensive brunch (Rum Chata French Toast, anyone?) and their build-your-own Bloody Mary bar.
+Depending your moods, you could opt for a more traditional brunch – The Boiler Room is a great option with their extensive brunch (Rum Chata French Toast, anyone?) and their build-your-own Bloody Mary bar.

 If you’re in need of some hair of the dog, the impressive Bloody Mary and Mimosa Bars at Pounds will have just the ticket, with their massive selection of build-your-own ingredients.
 You can pile veggies, pizza rolls, grilled cheese sandwiches, sausage, shrimp, chicken strips, cheese, and more into your glass, so your drink doubles as your meal (or you can order food alongside it).